Naveenkumar-cmd/Reverse-of-number-in-c/README.md

 # reverse-of-number-in-c
-Through this program you can calculate the reverse of entered digit.
+Through this program you can calculate the reverse of entered number.